Irelandoracle1/NaijaRestaurantProject/README.md

 * Admin can create/edit/delete bookings via the admin panel.
 * Authenticated users can register, log in, and manage bookings.
 * Prevent double bookings by enforcing unique date+time.
-* All functionality must be tested with unit tests.
+* All functionality must be tested manually.

 ### Should Have